Medical Device and IVD Registration and Approval in Vietnam

 Medical devices and in vitro diagnostic devices (IVDs) are regulated by the Department of Medical Equipment and Construction (DMEC) under the Ministry of Health in Vietnam.

-Vietnam is in the process of aligning their national legislation with the ASEAN Medical Device Directive (AMDD).
-In November 2021, the Vietnamese Government issued Decree No. 98/2021/NĐ-CP on the Management of Medical Equipment, which introduced a new legal framework for regulating medical devices and replaced the former regulatory documents.
-This system introduces increased regulatory requirements, including a formal approval process for Class C and D medical devices, and the need for an in-country representative.
+Vietnam is in the process of aligning its national legislation with the Association of Southeast Asian Nations (ASEAN) Medical Device Directive (AMDD).
+In November 2021, the Vietnamese government issued Decree No. 98/2021/ND-CP on the Management of Medical Equipment, which introduced a new legal framework for regulating medical devices and replaced the former regulations.
+This system introduced increased regulatory requirements, including a formal approval process for Class C and D medical devices, and the need for an in-country representative.
+It has recently been amended by Decree No. 07/2023/ND-CP to extend some of the transitional provisions for registration according to the requirements of Decree No. 98/2021.

 Emergo has the expertise to help you navigate regulatory requirements and begin selling your device in Vietnam.

-A manufacturing facility must have a valid ISO 13485 certificate as part of the dossier requirements for both Declaration of Applied Standards and Marketing Authorization Registration pathways.
-Further, as of January 1, 2023, dossiers for Class C and D devices must be in the ASEAN CSDT format.
+A manufacturing facility must have a valid ISO 13485 certificate as part of the dossier requirements for both the Declaration of Applied Standards and the Marketing Authorization Registration pathways.
+Additionally, starting January 1, 2024, dossiers for Class C and D devices must be in the ASEAN Common Submission Dossier Template (CSDT) format.

-Decree 98 established that MACs for all devices do not expire.
-All existing MACs granted under Decree 98 or its predecessor, Decree No. 36/2016, are considered valid and therefore do not require renewal.
+Decree No. 98/2021 established that MACs for all devices do not expire.
+All existing MACs granted under the new regulation or its predecessor, Decree No. 36/2016, are considered valid and therefore do not require renewal.

 Medical device classification in Vietnam